 Exodus 4:14 NKJV

 Moses still embarked on that journey knowing what he has been called to do.
-Help will be provided and that the lord wasn’t in the business of destroying his life if he refused to answer the call.
+Help will be provided and the Lord wasn’t in the business of destroying his life if he refused to answer the call.

 Most times I see us peddle God to be a gold digger and inconsiderate in his dealings with us.
 I tell you, the call of God isn’t meant to come muddled in ungodly fear rather reverence and the long run, fulfilling.
-First why you called and what are you called to do?
+First, why you are called and what are you called to do?

 We jump through too many procedures in our life and see where it lands us each time.
 Either in perpetual confusion or bound fear of the calling, we are supposed to appreciate it.
 I still remember the first time the Lord spoke to me, sitting in the convent chapel.

 Quietly, in my place of prayer, he whispered for the first time away from all the noises of God’s call from home.
 He said: “I have called you to be a prophet to the nations” The second clarity came three years later in my second year in the university.